asutosh223/final_exam/README.md

 # Abalone
 ## Domain
 Abalone is a shellfish considered a delicacy in many parts of the world.
-The abalone shell and the meat is of value.
-The goal of this project is to perform exploratory data analysis for the HAbalone dataset which is a modification of the Abalone Dataset (http://archive.ics.uci.edu/ml/datasets/Abalone).
-The original Abalone dataset is a 9D dataset and HAbolone is a 10D dataset with an ordinal Age attribute added; HAbalone has the the following attributes:
+An excellent source of iron and pantothenic acid, and a nutritious food resource and farming in Australia, America and East Asia.
+100 grams of abalone yields more than 20% recommended daily intake of these nutrients.
+The economic value of abalone is positively correlated with its age.
+Therefore, to detect the age of abalone accurately is important for both farmers and customers to determine its price.
+However, the current technology to decide the age is quite costly and inefficient.
+Farmers usually cut the shells and count the rings through microscopes to estimate the abalones age.
+Telling the age of abalone is therefore difficult mainly because their size depends not only on their age, but on the availability of food as well.
+Moreover, abalone sometimes form the so-called 'stunted' populations which have their growth characteristics very different from other abalone populations This complex method increases the cost and limits its popularity.
+Our goal in this report is to find out the best indicators to forecast the rings, then the age of abalones (http://archive.ics.uci.edu/ml/datasets/Abalone)

 ## Problem Statement
-Predict the age of abalone from physical measurements
+Predict the age of abalone from physical measurements.

+The age of abalone is determined by cutting the shell through the cone, staining it, and counting the number of rings through a microscope -- a boring and time-consuming task.
+Other measurements, which are easier to obtain, are used to predict the age.
+Further information, such as weather patterns and location (hence food availability) may be required to solve the problem.

 ## Dataset

 - Number of Instances: 4177
 - Number of Attributes: 8
 - Missing Attribute Values: None

 |Name		        | Data Type	     |Meas.	  |Description                |
 |---------------|:--------------:|:------:|--------------------------:|